avichai321/gradle-hello-world/README.md

 # gradle-hello-world
 # Devops_Exercise-gradle-hello-world
 # Branch - task4
-In this Branch i did the task number in 5 bonus who asks us to create a pipeline to the following actions with multistage Docker
+In this Branch i did the task number in the bonus who asks us to create a pipeline to the following actions with multistage Docker
  1. Version Handling - the Version of the jar file who complies increasing by 1 Every build (pipeline)
  2. Build Artifact - Build java artifact and package him (gradle build in Multistage Docker)
  3. Make a Docker image from Him (Multistage Docker)